tparchman/F23_BIOL792/week4_unixIV/unixIV_primer.md

 This will produce a file "u_grouse_barcodes.csv", which should have unix line endings.

-## using multiple arguments and loops in bash scripts in order to process many files at once
+## Using multiple arguments and loops in bash scripts in order to process many files at once

 The main reason we create scripts is to allow us to easily perform the same exact tasks without having to write new code.
 These scripts are most useful when you want to perform the same commands on multiple files all at once.
 For example, if you wanted to replace all instances of an underscore in several files with a comma and save the output as new files, you could either 1) open each file individually and use a find and replace tool; 2) write a simple unix command for each separate file; or 3) write one script that will find and replace for any number of files.
 While it might not seem like the third option would really save you that much time, just imagine if you wanted to do this for 1,000 different files?